-In my worldwide presentations, I describe how everybody can change the world if they are passionate about a specific change, and that change is tangible, credible, inclusive, and epic enough to attract a swarm.
+In my worldwide presentations, I describe how everybody can change the world if he or she is passionate about a specific change, and that change is tangible, credible, inclusive, and epic enough to attract a swarm.

 Whether your dream is to end illiteracy and teach two billion people to read, or you want to take humanity to Mars, the principles are the same.